RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

   - Packet 1 (PKT1)

-  - High-Availability-forwarding Engine Public Subnet (HFE Public-facing) - depending on deployment type
+  - High Availability Front End Public Subnet (HFE public-facing) - depending on deployment type

 These subnets can be created within an existing VPC or a new VPC can be allocated.
 All 4 subnets must reside within the same region/VPC and availability zone.